 A good tip is to ask for an introduction.
 So if one of your LinkedIn connections has a first-degree contact that fits your target market perfectly then ask them to introduce you explaining why you might both mutually benefit from knowing each other.

-If you want to learn how to write a great profile and used it to get work then consider the LinkedIn Essentials course.
-And if you think your profile is good but it isn’t leading to paid work, then consider having it audited to find out why.
+If you think your profile is good but it isn’t leading to paid work, then consider having it audited by a LinkedIn expert to find out why.

 6) Run a Google Adwords campaign